glennjones/microformat-shiv/README.md

 isMicroformat
 -------------
 The `isMicroformat` method returns weather a node has a valid microformats class.
-It currently does not work for `rel=*` microformats.
+It currently does not work consider `rel=*` a microformats.
+The method can take a `options` object as a second parameter.
 ```javascript
     <script src="microformat-shiv.min.js" type="text/javascript"></script>
     <script type="text/javascript">